Certifying the LTL Formula p Until q in Hybrid Systems: Conclusion

 \section{Conclusion}

 In this paper, tools are introduced for certifying basic LTL specifications involving until operators for hybrid systems.
 For such systems, sufficient and equivalence relationships are established between the satisfaction of the considered formulas and some of the existing invariance and attractivity notions studied in control literature.
 In particular, CI, ECI, and FTA notions are revisited in this paper in the context of hybrid systems.
 Furthermore, sufficient conditions certifying these invariance and attractivity properties are proposed.
-As a consequence, sufficient conditions (not involving the computation of the systems' solutions) guaranteeing the satisfaction of the considered formulas are proposed.
-Future research direction consists in the analyzing more complex specifications where the until operator is involved in addition to other operators.
+As a consequence, sufficient conditions (not involving the computation of the systems' solutions) guaranteeing the satisfaction of the considered formulas are proposed. \blue{Future research direction includes analyzing more complex specifications, where the until operator is involved in addition to other operators}. \red{In particular, with the proposed tools, more complex formulae can be certified through decomposition by building a finite state automaton; see \cite[Section 6.5]{han2020linear} and the references therein.}